-As a group of personal trainers and fitness instructors, we’re often asked by clients about apps and services that would help them train more at home to shed some excess pounds.
+As a group of personal trainers and fitness instructors, we’re often asked by clients about apps and services that would help them work out at home and shed some excess pounds.

-One of the more recent apps and services to arrive is called Daily Burn.
+One of the more recent apps and services to arrive is Daily Burn.

 In general, we’re in favor of using such services if it means that you could achieve your training and fitness goals more quickly.